atm8136/atm8136.github.io/_posts/2017-01-25-loadingViewsFromDocument.md

 <s>**Edit: after some investigation, it was discovered that this simply copies the view types for now, stay tuned for a new solution.**</s>
 **Edit: I am proud to say hat this workflow can now copy the elements as well!
 See animation below of this new workflow.**

+*First I illustrate the views and elements in the host file, then I close it out **completely**.
+*Next, I create a new file to show the loading process.

 ![better workflow](/img/20170126-copyViewPlusElementsFromFile.gif "Better Workflow")

 Have fun!